Dramatic theory: Goethe

 The bourgeois theater became a reality for Johann Wolfgang von Goethe (1749–1832).
 There were some noteworthy authors writing drama in German.
 He did not have to defend theater against the nobility and the church or against the Italian opera and French drama.
 Instead, he tried to reconcile them.
 His Weimar Classicism used antique characters and court behavioral rules and remodeled them to fit his ideal.
 Characters should be natural, without any societal differentiation, to bring bourgeois and nobility together.

 He rejected the idea that drama has to follow a strict formal scheme.
 Goethe wanted to overcome the shackles of a formal scheme and follow the example of William Shakespeare, whom he described as a naïve dramatician (Shakespeare und kein Ende, 1813).
 When he started to bring his antique characters to the stage, the theatrical world had already moved on from classicist plays.

 Schiller

 Friedrich Schiller (1759–1805), alike Goethe, wanted that Classicism move closer to antique ideals then the French one.
-Characters speaking in verse, in order for them no to be to close to the common and be closer to poetry, were rather important for him.
+Characters speaking in verse, in order for them not to be too close to the common and be closer to poetry, were rather important for him.
 It is controversial, whether or not he saw the educational as important in drama.

 In his letter to Goethe from the 24th November 1797, he stated that he found speaking in verse had more dignity than prose.
 He also defends the use of choirs in modern theater and criticized the French drama not using choirs or the classical unities (Über den Gebrauch des Chores in der Tragödie, 1803).